PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ## The "Ports"

-There are distinct ports happening as mentioned above.
-Each have their own location on GitHub under the main project.
-They have their own Readme with is an *augmentation* of this document... they are meant to be used together.
+There are several distinct ports happening as mentioned above.
+Each has its own location on GitHub under the main project.
+Each has its own Readme which is an *augmentation* of this document... they are meant to be used together.

 PySimpleGUI is released on PyPI as 5 distinct packages.
 1. PySimpleGUI - tkinter version